NagyD/SDLPoP/doc/Readme.txt

 (But I also added some features from later versions.)

 Sources that helped in making the disassembly:
-* Modifications to prince.exe (hex editing) topic in the POPUW forum.
+* Modifications to prince.exe (hex editing) topic in the PoPUW forum.
 	- That forum is down, you can find some saved posts here: http://forum.princed.org/viewtopic.php?f=73&t=661
 	- HTamas posted the dungeon wall drawing algorithm in C-style pseudocode here, along with many hex-edit hacks.
 	- It was his work that prompted me to start the disassembly and later SDLPoP.
 Thank you!
-* PoP1 Technical Information by Mechner: http://www.popot.org/documentation.php?doc=OldDocuments
+* PoP1 Technical Information by Mechner: https://www.popot.org/documentation.php?doc=OldDocuments
 * PoP1 Apple II source code by Mechner: https://github.com/jmechner/Prince-of-Persia-Apple-II

 LICENSE